 Managing fuel spend is a top priority for all fleets.
 For truck fleets, the options to decrease fuel costs while maintaining performance and efficiency have often been costly and hard to find — until now.
-Responding to the needs of the market, a growing number of OEMs and aftermarket upfitters have or are in the process of launching alternative-fuel or fuel-efficient vehicles that will allow truck fleets to do their jobs at least as good, if not better, at a lower cost.
+Responding to the market's needs, a growing number of OEMs and aftermarket upfitters have or are launching alternative-fuel or fuel-efficient vehicles that will allow truck fleets to do their jobs at least as good, if not better, at a lower cost.
 The only question facing truck fleet managers is which option they will choose.
-The following are some examples of the options available in the changing work truck fuel-management landscape.

 There are several new options for truck fleets interested in a compressed natural gas (CNG) vehicle.
 Chrysler and General Motors have introduced three CNG models that will arrive ready to use, eliminating the time and expense of taking delivery and sending the vehicle to an aftermarket upfitter.

 In addition to the convenience of having an OEM-installed CNG system, fleets will also get the added benefit of having the truck’s fuel system covered under the same warranty as the rest of the vehicle.

 The Ram 2500 Heavy Duty (HD) CNG pickup from Chrysler, powered by a 5.7L HEMI V-8 engine modified to run on both CNG and gasoline, is designed specifically for fleet and commercial customers.
 Redesigned cylinder heads with specifically designed CNG-compatible valves and valve-seat materials allow the engine to burn both fuels.
 The engine also has a second, CNG-specific fuel rail and set of injectors.
 The specially designed spark plugs help improve combustion and durability, and a new powertrain control module allows the HEMI to seamlessly operate on either of the two fuel sources.